Mathieu-MICHEL/Projet-ys.ki/README.md

+# Forewords

+This web page project is a first step in building an internet entry point for a collaborative insurance service dedicated to winter sports.

 # [Start Bootstrap](http://startbootstrap.com/) - [Grayscale](http://startbootstrap.com/template-overviews/grayscale/)

 [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.